Go to content

 The True Story of Paolo Caliari 's The Wedding at Cana - The Wedding at Cana

-Welcome to theweddingatcana.org, a non-profit initiative devoted to sharing and spread, both among the scientific community and general public, the results of research resulting from several years of academic studies.
+Welcome to theweddingatcana.org, an academic initiative devoted to sharing and spread, both among the scientific community and general public, the results of research resulting from several years of academic studies.

 Our multidisciplinary research team is dedicated to documenting the findings revealed by X-rays carried out in the 1990s on the monumental canvas The Wedding at Cana by Paolo Caliari, Veronese.